QuantumCoherence/tidydataproject/Codebook.md

 ## Sources
-Stockexchange.com for R-coding support and sample of this Codebook
+Stockexchange.com for R-coding support and a sample outline of this Codebook